forrestjgq/lsp/thread/pwpt/pthread.md

 Sometimes one mutex isn't enough.
 This happens when your code "crosses over" some boundary within the software architecture.
 For example, when multiple threads will access a queue data structure at the same time, you may need a mutex to protect the queue header and another to protect data within a queue element.
 When you build a tree structure for threaded programming, you may need a mutex for each node in the tree.

 Complications can arise when using more than one mutex at the same time.
 The worst is deadlock-when each of two threads holds one mutex and needs the other to continue.
 More subtle problems such as priority inversion can occur when you combine mutexes with priority scheduling.
-For more information on deadlock, priority inversion, and other synchronization problems, refer to [[Section 8.](#8.)1](#8.1).
+For more information on deadlock, priority inversion, and other synchronization problems, refer to [Section 8.1.](#8.1.)

 <span id="3.2.5.1"> </span>
 #### 3.2.5.1 Lock hierarchy